exercism/python/docs/TESTS.md

 #### Stop After First Failure [`-x`]

-Running the `pytest -x {exercise_test.py}` command, will run the tests like normal, but will stop the tests when it encounters a failed test.
+Running the `pytest -x {exercise_test.py}` command, will run the tests like normal, but will stop the tests after the first failed test.
 This will help when you want to debug a single failure at a time.

 ```bash
 $ python -m pytest -x example_test.py